 - Patriots -110

-You can tell at a glance that sportsbook B offers greater value.
-You’d stand to win more money if you were to bet on the Dolphins, and that team won.
+You can tell just at a glance that Sportsbook B offers a greater value.
+You would stand to win more money if you were to bet on the Dolphins and they won.

 It’s easy to find these disparities.
-All you have to do is visit several sports betting sites and compare their spreads before laying your bets.
+All you would have to do is visit several sports betting sites and compare the spreads before you place your bets.

-Suppose you act on a hunch that the underdog will win.
+Suppose you want to act on the hunch that the underdogs will win.
 If the underdog does so, you stand to receive more than just even money.
 The more you bet, the larger your winnings.

 - Dolphins +130